ElephantsGroup/eg-user/docs/social-auth.md

 # Authentication via social networks

-Yii2-user provides user registration and login using social sites credentials.
+eg-user provides user registration and login using social sites credentials.
 It also allows to connect multiple social networks to user account and use them to log in.